mileskilometer/website-main/all_collections/_posts/2025-1-6-Lab-Overview.md

 - Elasticsearch expansion and add additional threat intel sources
 - Use Keycloak as the IDP for Nextcloud

- Though I laid my lab out, the one thing I will not release publicly will be a logical network diagram of the lab.
-Yes, security through obscurity is not really security, but it is my lab. :\) If you have any questions or comments, I would love to talk about it!
+ Thanks for reading!
+If you have any questions or comments, I would love to talk about it!
 Please message me on LinkedIn!